Museum Studies Standard Course List

 The class focuses on the work of curators in the selection, display and interpretation of objects for collections and in exhibitions.
 Sessions emphasize ethics and collecting, exhibit conceptualization and development, working with the community, the production of meaning, and the politics of exhibiting.

-CMST6302 – Museum Exhibition Design (Spring)
+CMST6302 – Museum Exhibition Design (Varies)

-CMST 6304 – Exhibition Development and Scriptwriting (Spring) pre-requisite: CMST 6301
+CMST 6304 – Exhibition Development and Scriptwriting (Spring) prerequisite: CMST 6301

 Class emphasizes exhibition content and includes sessions on evaluation, team work, audience engagement, learning styles, budgeting, exhibition layering, language and best practices.
 Students follow an idea from conceptualization through organization to scripting---with extensive peer review.
 Class includes guest speakers.